As I established myself in a new country and began to delve into a new way of living, I had hopes that this would break that cycle.

 I had no choice (in my head) but to persevere and get better.
 I didn’t want to not train.
 I couldn’t take time off training.
 The cycle fuelled me to do anything I could to move and exercise.

 Well what I thought was happiness at the time.
 As training began to unfold and I found myself getting interested in Powerlifting, the cycle that got me here had not been addressed.
+The real reasons behind my actions were still as dark as ever.

 I had simply replaced running with strength training.
 The outlet was different but the demons were the same.